HIPAA Technical Safeguard section §164.312 requires an assigned, unique name and/or number for identifying and tracking a user’s identity.

 What makes the token system unique is that the token isn’t something that the user knows or has stored somewhere.
 Instead the token is generated on the fly and lasts only long enough to type into the password field.
 The token then disappears.
-So even if a laptop or smart phone is lost, the user who finds it, cannot gain access to the two factor system.
+This way, even if a laptop or smartphone is lost, the user who finds it cannot gain access to the two factor system.

-Traditional tokens are hardware based such as USB or RSA key chain (FOBs).
-These hardware based tools are effective, but are expensive and can be lost.
-HIPAA Vault employes the use of digital security tokens that can’t be lost or stolen.
-The digital, two factor authentication has the advantage of being less expensive than the hardware ones and just as secure.
+Traditional tokens are hardware–based such as USB or RSA key chain (FOBs).
+These hardware–based tools are effective, but are expensive and can be lost.
+HIPAA Vault employs the use of digital security tokens that can’t be lost or stolen.

-Establishing what an individual knows and what an individual owns is done as part of the HIPAA Vault red carpet on boarding process.
+Establishing what an individual knows and what an individual owns is required as part of the HIPAA Vault red carpet onboarding process.
 Authorized users are walked through the process of logging in for the first time and then their individual device is approved by our system administrators.
-By doing this HIPAA Vault is able to establish the part of the authentication by establishing what the customer owns.
+By doing this HIPAA Vault is able to complete part of the authentication process by establishing what the customer owns.
 Then through unique usernames and passwords the second factor of authentication is verified.